Pub/Sub at the edge with Fanout

 Validating GRIP requests

-If the backend is running on a public server, then it's a good idea to validate that the request is coming from Fastly.
+If the backend is running on a public server, then it's a good idea to validate that the request is actually coming though Fastly Fanout.
 The Grip-Sig header value can be used to do this.
-Grip-Sig is provided as a JSON Web Token, and tokens signed by Fastly can be validated using the following public key.
+Grip-Sig is provided as a JSON Web Token, and tokens signed by Fastly Fanout can be validated using the following public key.
 If the token cannot be fully verified for any reason, including expiration, then the backend should behave as if the header wasn't present.

 This is the public key we use for signing GRIP requests: